Things That Are Important* To Me In Painting, A Manifesto

 For me it is more about the music than the lyrics.
 There are recognizable objects in my paintings, but the subject matter (the “lyrics”) is not what primarily motivates me.

 I want to be careful with the word “important."
-It’s common to hear a critic or curator use the word “important” to describe an artist or a work of art when what they really seem to talking about is influence, popularity, or cost.
+It’s common to hear a critic or curator use the word “important” to describe an artist or a work of art when what they really seem to mean is influence, popularity, or price.
 The arts are important to the survival of humanity, and they are so in spite of the art world’s obsession with status, money, and power -- not because of it.
 What the world needs more of is cultural offerings which inspire and strengthen humanity's more virtuous qualities like empathy, sensitivity to beauty, and love of life.